Unlimited Blackjack Auto Split

 • Jackpot: N/A

-Ezugi’s Unlimited Blackjack Auto Split enables an infinite number of participants to join the betting action.
-Players post wagers on the same hand without the limitations of vacant seat availability.
-The game boasts a built-in Auto Splits feature which increases the pace of the gameplay and spares you the efforts of having to ponder over optimal splitting decisions.
+Ezugi’s Unlimited Blackjack Auto Split allows an unlimited number of players to join the betting action.
+Players place wagers on the same hand without being restricted by seat availability.
+The game boasts a built-in Auto-Split feature, which accelerates gameplay and spares you the effort of pondering optimal splitting decisions.

-Unlimited Blackjack Auto Split is dealt out of an 8-deck shoe.
-The cut card is inserted toward the middle of the shoe, giving about 50% penetration to hinder card counters from exploiting the game.
-The playing conditions here are largely favorable, which results in an overall theoretical player return of 99.56%.
+Unlimited Blackjack Auto Split is dealt from an eight-deck shoe.
+The cut card is inserted near the middle of the shoe, providing about 50% penetration, which hinders card counters from exploiting the game.
+The playing conditions here are largely favorable, resulting in a theoretical player return of 99.56%.

-In this live variation of blackjack, the dealer draws to 16 and stands on soft and hard 17.
-Hole cards are in play, which means the dealer receives their second card face-down.
-Players can double down on any two cards including after a split.
-Insurance is offered against the dealer’s Ace and pays at the usual poor odds of 2 to 1.
-Blackjacks are paid at odds of 3 to 2.
-Late surrendering against the dealer’s Ace is not possible, however.
+In this live variation of blackjack, the dealer hits on 16 and stands on both soft and hard 17.
+Hole cards are in play, meaning the dealer receives a second card face-down.
+Players can double down on any two cards, including after a split.
+Insurance is offered against the dealer’s Ace and pays at the usual unfavorable odds of 2 to 1.
+Blackjacks pay at odds of 3 to 2.
+However, late surrender against the dealer’s Ace is not available.

-One of the most distinguishable traits of this Ezugi offering results from the fact pairs of 2-2, 3-3, 6-6, 7-7, 8-8, and Aces are automatically split by the dealer.
-The players are then given the option to play one or both hands.
-If you choose to play both, your initial bet will be doubled as usual.
-Only one card is drawn to split Aces, though.
+One of the most distinctive features of this Ezugi offering is that pairs of 2s, 3s, 6s, 7s, 8s, and Aces are automatically split by the dealer.
+Players are then given the option to play one or both hands.
+If you choose to play both, your initial bet is doubled as usual.
+However, only one card is dealt to each split Ace.

 Gaming Interface and Remarkable Features

-The game’s structure allows an unlimited number of players to join< the betting action simultaneously.
-Players are granted a limited amount of time to post their bets, 15 seconds to be precise.
-Community cards are in play, meaning that all participating players get the same initial cards to start their hands with.
+The game’s structure allows an unlimited number of players to join the betting action simultaneously.
+Players have 15 seconds to place their bets.
+Community cards are used, meaning all participating players start with the same initial cards.

-Despite this, each player gets to decide independently how to play the hand.
-For instance, if the two initial community cards are Q-6 for a total of 16, one participant may choose to stand, another one may decide to hit while a third one doubles down.
-The live dealer continues to draw cards as long as all participants have played their hands.
+Despite this common start, each player decides independently how to play the hand.
+For instance, if the two initial community cards are Q-6 for a total of 16, one player may choose to stand, another may hit, while a third may double down.
+The live dealer continues dealing until all participants have completed their hands.

-Also, the game supports several side bets like Perfect Pairs and 21+3.
-If you are satisfied with the service of the dealer, you can tip them by clicking the coin split in the lower left corner of the interface.
-Bets range from $1 and $1,000.
-The game is streamed from several studio locations in different languages, which works to the advantage of non-English speakers.
+Also, the game supports several side bets, such as Perfect Pairs and 21+3.
+If you are satisfied with the dealer’s service, you can tip them by clicking the coin icon in the lower-left corner of the interface.
+Bets range from $1 to $1,000.
+The game is streamed from multiple studio locations in several languages, which benefits non-English speakers.

 Closing Thoughts

-We were greatly impressed by this Ezugi live blackjack product and particularly liked the fact the game is dealt out of a standard shoe instead of from a continuous shuffler as is the case at many live tables.
-The rules are favorable from a player perspective and yield a house edge of 0.44% only.
+We were greatly impressed by this Ezugi live blackjack product and particularly liked the fact that the game is dealt from a standard shoe rather than from a continuous shuffling machine, as is the case at many live tables.
+The rules are favorable from a player’s perspective and yield a house edge of only 0.44%.

 BonusInsider is a leading informational website that provides reviews of the latest casino, sports betting, and bingo bonuses.
 We also list guides on how to play some of the most popular casino games including roulette, slots, blackjack, video poker, live dealers.